How to Plan for Vacation: 7 Ways to Pack More Relaxing Travel into Your Over-Scheduled Life

 Prioritize Travel

 Don’t leave your vacation to chance; schedule your vacation time early in the year.
 The last Tuesday of January is National Plan for Vacation Day.
 When planning, mark more extended vacations on the calendar first.
-Like Stephen Covey recommended, in The Seven Habits of Highly Effective People, fit in the big rocks first, then the medium ones, and finally, let the gravel fill in around the larger rocks and stones.
+As Stephen Covey recommended in The Seven Habits of Highly Effective People, fit in the big rocks first, then the medium ones, and finally, let the gravel fill in around the larger rocks and stones.

 View of Put-in-Bay, Ohio from the Perry’s Victory and International Peace Memorial